YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOACTION, Not updating Global Directory xxxx

-GDE Information: This indicates that GDE did not write a new version of existing Global Directory xxxx due to a QUIT or an EXIT when no changes had been made.
+GDE Information: This indicates that GDE did not write a new version of the existing Global Directory xxxx due to a QUIT or an EXIT when no changes had been made.

 Action: GDE displays this message when you EXIT GDE without making any changes to the Global Directory.
 It also displays this message when you terminate a GDE session with the QUIT command.
-If you made changes you want to save, you must restart GDE , perform your work and save the changes before exiting GDE.
+If you made changes you want to save - restart GDE, perform your work and save the changes before exiting GDE.

 ---------------------
 NOALIASLIST